 - At Scandinavian train stations, you can easily purchase your train ticket from one of the automated machines found near the timetables (all take cash, some take credit cards.)
 Simply select "English" as the language first.

 - You can also go to the ticket windows to buy a train ticket.
 The train ticket vendors also speak English, but you may be waiting in line to wait for a counter person if you don't want to use one of the automated train ticketing machines noted above.

-- The last option, which I definitely do not recommend, is to try to pay your fare directly to the train conductor.
-In some locations, that's ok - in others, it's not possible and you find yourself back on the platform, having to wait for the next train.
+- The last option, which we do not recommend, is to try to pay your fare directly to the train conductor.
+In some locations, that's OK - in others, it's not possible and you find yourself back on the platform, having to wait for the next train.
 You might even be fine for traveling without a ticket.

 Do I Have to Reserve Seats?